Innovate-For-Health/covid-ensemble/README.md

     - `iso2:` for countries, the unique ISO2 code of the country
     - `iso3:` for countries, the unique ISO3 code of the country
     - `FIPS:` for US states, territories, districts, and counties, the unique FIPS code
+    - `abbreviation:` relevant abbreviations of the location (e.g., for US states)
+    - `other names:` alternate names for the specified location

 #### Model Runs Table